sojwolf/iNaturalist_traits/README.md

 Continue without species list and choose open trait data only.
 You will receive a download link via e-mail after about one or two days.

+The iNaturalist and TRY downloads will contain files that look something like this:

+iNaturalist_filename: ```0354963-210914110416597.csv```
+TRY_filename: ```19287.txt```

 ### Link iNaturalist and TRY and generate trait maps

-Follow the more detailed workflow as documented in https://sojwolf.github.io/iNaturalist_traits/ or use the following python script to generate 0.5 and 2 degree maps.
+Download the ```make_traitmaps/``` folder and execute the containing python script to generate 0.5 and 2 degree maps.

-Execute ```make_traitmaps.py``` in the folder you want to save the trait maps in:

 ```
 python make_traitmaps.py -n iNaturalist_filename -t TRY_filename -f False
 ```

-The iNaturalist and TRY downloads will contain files that look something like this:

-iNaturalist: ```0354963-210914110416597.csv```
-TRY: ```19287.txt```

 Run-time is around 2 hours.
 If you would like to apply a basic fuzzy name matching, use -f True.
+Follow the more detailed workflow as documented in https://sojwolf.github.io/iNaturalist_traits/.

 ### Requirements